Skip to content

 Uncategorized

-Cats seem to do a great job at training their owners, but can the roles be reversed?
-The first thing to consider is this general rule; cats do not respond well to punishment.
-Cats are incapable, or perhaps just unwilling, to see a link between bad behavior and punishment.
-On the flip-side, cats also lack
+Most Cats can be Trained Cats seem to be good at training their owners, but can the roles be reversed?
+The first thing to consider is this general rule: cats do not respond well to punishment.
+Cats are either incapable or perhaps just unwilling to see a connection between bad behavior and punishment.
+On the

 read more